Anti Snore Sprays: Do They Really Work?

 • Waking up with a dry or sore throat

-• Changes in mood
+• Irritability or changes in mood

 With guidance from your health professional you will be able to come up with a workable solution based on your lifestyle and preferences.
 Your doctor will work with you to put together a plan that will help you control your snoring and ensure that you enjoy a restful sleep during the night.
 You will receive expert recommendations for oral appliances and other devices, such as the clinically proven Good Morning Snore Solution mouthpiece.
-The Good Morning Snore Solution is a tongue retention device (TRD) which clears your airway by gently extending the tongue through the use of suction.
+The Good Morning Snore Solution is a tongue retention device (TRD) which works by gently pulling the tongue forward through the use of suction.
 This mouthpiece prevents your tongue from falling backwards which then reduces or puts a stop to your snoring.
 To learn more about how this mouthpiece works, click here.

 References: